Guide to Phuket’s Most Ethical Elephant Sanctuary

 Elephant in Phuket Sanctuary

-First and foremost, the elephants always come first here at Phuket Nature Elephant Reserve.
-We started this organization to save and protect as many elephants as possible, which means that all money raised from visits and elephant adventures is used to feed, house, and provide veterinarian care.
+First and foremost, the elephants always come first here at Phuket Elephant Nature Reserve.
+We started this organisation to save and protect as many elephants as possible, which means that all money raised from visits and elephant activities is used to feed, house, and provide veterinarian care.

 This money buys food and it pays the wages of expert staff members who look after our elephants.
 We are also always looking to expand the sanctuary, obtain more land, and rescue more elephants.

-With our elephants, we ensure that the activities our guests can do with them are enriching for both parties.
-We walk through the jungle with them, we feed them, and we watch them bathe.
+We ensure that the activities our guests can do with our elephants are enriching for both parties, such as walking through the jungle with them and watching them bathe.

 Taking Care of the Environment